 What is grief

+The first step to coping with bereavement is dealing with grief.
 Grief is the name given to the natural reactions we suffer after the death of someone who’s been close to us.
 Like with a physical injury, the recovery and healing process can take time.
-This episode cannot be rushed and varies from person to person
+This episode cannot be rushed and varies from person to person.

 When we’re grieving, it’s not easy to understand what’s happening.
 One of the ways in which we can understand better is to look at other losses in our lives, each of which requires a period of adjustment.

-Even a straightforward one such as losing you keys will generate a reaction.
+Even a straightforward one such as losing your keys will generate a reaction.
 At the start, we may well have feelings of disbelief, panic, confusion, leading to annoyance, anger and inconvenience.

 Life has been for the time being upset and it takes a while to adjust to the new circumstances.
 In time, we’ll either find the keys or accept their loss.

 It too is a process of learning to adapt to the new-found situation.
-There’s an meaningless space where before there was a living human being.
-We have to adjust to life without that person.
+There’s a meaningless space where before there was a living human being.